pinzler/bitly-php-oauth/readme.md

 ## Setup on Bitly

-Go to http://bitly.com/a/oauth_apps and create a new app
+Go to http://bitly.com/a/oauth_apps and follow the steps to register a new application.

-Fill in all the information required however you want, except:

-Copy down your Client ID and Client Secret and insert them into index.html and oauth.php
+Copy down your Client ID and Client Secret and insert them into index.html and oauth.php.

-The full URL for where you put the oauth.php file will also be needed for the "redirect_uri" variables on index.html and oauth.php
+The full URL for where you put the oauth.php file will also be needed for the "redirect_uri" variables on index.html and oauth.php.

 ## The files